About REST API

 REST API supported operations

-The REST API supports only request related operations which can be separated into:-
+The REST API supports the following operations which can be separated into:

 Operations on a specific request: